 However, in the event that the claim gets denied, your employer will stop paying for medical treatment even if the $10,000 has not been exhausted.
 In this case, you will have to find a private doctor to treat your injuries, and your treatment will be billed through your medical insurance.

 Do not immediately worry if you have received a “Notice of Delay.”
-There are many reasons why your claim may have been delayed, and a Sacramento Workers’ Compensation Attorney can walk you through the whole process.
+There are many reasons why your claim may have been delayed, and one of our Sacramento Workers’ Compensation Attorneys can walk you through the whole process.
 Call 916-288-9193 today for a FREE consultation.